nathimel/modals-effcomm/README.md

 > N. Imel and S. Steinert-Threlkeld, Modals in natural language optimize the simplicity/informativeness trade-off, in _Proceedings of Semantics and Linguistic Theory (SALT 32)_, 2022.

-The repo contains code for constructing artificial languages and measuring them for communicative efficiency.
-The codebase is organized around the following steps of the experiment.
+and an extension thereof.
+The codebase is structured to support computational experiments measuring natural and artificial modal vocabularies for communicative efficiency.

 ## Setting up an experiment